Immunisation Information for the Public

 Factsheets provided by the National Centre for Immunisation, Research and Surveillance (NCIRS) also contain additional information.

-The NSW Immunisation Program is based on the National Immunisation Program (NIP) funded by the Australian Government and additional vaccines funded by NSW Health.
 The NSW Immunisation Schedule specifies the immunisations NSW residents should receive at specific times of our life from birth to adults.
-Changes to the NSW Immunisation Schedule can be found on the NSW Health website.
+Recent changes to the NSW Immunisation Schedule can be found on the NSW Health website.

 For more information on planning catch-up immunisations and who is eligible, visit: